warhammer21/producer-consumer-orderfulfillment-system/app/readme.md

-# Order Fulfillment System
+# Order Fulfillment System with Machine Learning

 ## Overview
 This project is a simple **Order Fulfillment System** implemented using a **Producer-Consumer architecture** with **Redis Queue** as the message broker.
-It demonstrates the use of **asynchronous, decoupled microservices** for robust and scalable order processing.
+It integrates a **Machine Learning model** for order validation and processing.
+The system demonstrates the use of **asynchronous, decoupled microservices** for robust and scalable order processing.

 ## Key Components